Sckipper/MonitorLightnt/README.md

 # Monitor Lightn't
 Windows Forms app to control monitor brightness, contrast + a shadowing layer.

-This project is a combination of DimWin-Brightness (https://github.com/reblGreen/DimWin-Brightness) and Win10_BrightnessSlider (https://github.com/blackholeearth/Win10_BrightnessSlider) + aditional work.

 Developing monitor is a Samsung LC27G55TQWRXEN